Battle of Ash Hollow: Legacy

 After this battle, one of the expedition renamed Hinhan Kaga, the highest peak in the sacred Black Hills, as Harney Peak for the commander of the military unit.
-But the expedition had not come within five miles of it, and the Lakota resented this sacred peak being named after a man who had killed so many innocents.
+The Harney expedition however had not come within five miles of it, and the Lakota people had resented this sacred peak being named after a man who had killed so many of their people.

 Although the Great Sioux Reservation was established in 1868 under another Treaty of Fort Laramie, which included the territory of West River and preserved the sacred Black Hills for the Lakota, within several years gold was discovered in the hills.
 The US violated its treaty, taking over the Black Hills and other property to enable European-American development.
 In 1889 the government broke up the Great Sioux Reservation into five smaller ones, and sold off 9,000,000 acres of former Lakota communal land.

 In 2016 the United States Board on Geographic Names renamed Harney Peak as Black Elk Peak.